Knight, Death and the Devil: Composition

 Death, the Devil, and the landscape are all rendered in a bleakly northern manner.
 The surrounding characters are threatening to the knight, who is seemingly protected by the literal and figurative armor of his faith.

 It is believed by some art historians to be linked with publications of the Dutch humanist and theologian Erasmus's Enchiridion militis Christiani (Handbook of a Christian soldier).
+Erasmus' book builds on the well-known biblical metaphor of the Christian soldier in Ephesians 6:13-17 "put on the full armour of God."
 The engraving draws from Psalm 23; "Though I walk through the valley of the shadow of death, I will fear no evil".

 Knight, Death and the Devil is dated and signed by the artist; the bottom left of the tablet is scribed "S. (=Salus/in the year of grace) 1513."